bland-lifess/COMET/README.md

 🎮 How to Play

-Open the Starter Box: The Rusty Crate is free!
-Tap it 3 times to reveal your loot.
+Open the Starter Box: Cardboard boxes are free.
+Tap them 3 times to reveal your loot.

 Collect or Sell: If you get an item you want to keep, Collect it to keep it in your inventory.
 If you need money, sell it.